ARPASMR/CubeR/README.md

 This package offers several possibilities to interact with Data Cubes as listed below.

 #### 1. Discovery
-Discover the whole Rasdaman environment and get informationas about specific Coverages/Data Cubes (by calling the '''''GetCapailities''''' and the '''''DescribeCoverage''''' functionality).
+Discover the whole Rasdaman environment and get informationas about specific Coverages/Data Cubes (by calling the *GetCapailities* and the *DescribeCoverage* functionality).

 All the functions, beginning with `coverage_get_`, are explicitly for retrieving metadata corresponding to each of the coverage.